judka-uriel/uriel-book/uriel_en.md

 “The benefits of antisemitism”, which is why it was immediately shut down three days after its release.

-For this same reason, Google delayed so long in releasing its chatbot Bard based on the LaMDA model — out of fear of discreditation, to avoid accusations of antisemitism.
-But later they overdid it when, in accordance with the [DEI](https://en.wikipedia.org/wiki/Diversity,_equity,_and_inclusion) ideology (*Diversity, Equity, Inclusion*), they began, for example, including Black people in depictions of the Founding Fathers of the United States, i.e., they rushed to the opposite extreme, which led to [falsification of history](https://en.wikipedia.org/wiki/Historical_negationism).
+For this same reason, Google delayed so long in releasing its chatbot Bard based on the LaMDA model — out of fear of being discredited, to avoid accusations of antisemitism that would damage the company's reputation.
+But later they overdid it when, in accordance with the [DEI](https://en.wikipedia.org/wiki/Diversity,_equity,_and_inclusion) ideology (Diversity, Equity, Inclusion), they began, for example, including black people in depictions of the Founding Fathers of the United States, i.e., they rushed to the opposite extreme, which led to [falsification of history](https://en.wikipedia.org/wiki/Historical_negationism).
-This teaches that in all things we must observe measure — we must simultaneously avoid both manifestations of racism and distortion of history.
+This teaches that in all things we must observe moderation — we must simultaneously avoid both manifestations of racism and distortion of history.

 When an LLM mindlessly repeats what it has read on the Internet,